 At first, the commemoration of the Holodomor victims and awareness was spread by the general public.
-In 2006, during Viktor Yushchenko’s presidency, when the Holodomor was recognized as a genocide by the Ukrainian Parliament, the topic of Holodomor became a priority in governmental politics, an important part of national memory and of external politics.
+In 2006, during Viktor Yushchenko’s presidency, when the Holodomor was recognised as a genocide by the Ukrainian Parliament, the topic of Holodomor became a priority in governmental politics, an important part of national memory and of external politics.
 Thus, the 75th anniversary was commemorated on a governmental level with the participation of foreign delegations.
-The Memorial for the Holodomor Victims was also built and currently, the National Museum of the HolodomorGenocide is under construction.
+The Memorial for the Holodomor Victims was also built and currently, the second part of the National Museum of the Holodomor-Genocide is under construction.

-In May 2009, the Security Service of Ukraine opened proceedings “The fact of committing genocide in 1932–1933”.
-The investigation confirmed that the leaders of the Soviet Union had the intention of wiping out a part of the Ukrainian national group.
-It became the main basis for recognizing this crime as a genocide.
+In May 2009, the Security Service of Ukraine opened proceedings “On the fact of committing genocide in 1932–1933”.
+The investigation confirmed that the leaders of the Soviet Union had the intention of wiping out a part of the Ukrainian nation.
+It became the main basis for recognising this crime as a genocide.

-“The pre-trial investigation established irrefutable evidence of conscious intent of Stalin (aka Dzhugashvili), V. M. Molotov (aka Skriabin), L. M. Kaganovich, P. P. Postyshev, S. V. Kossior, V. Y. Chubar, M. M. Khatayevich, to bring about the physical destruction of a part of the Ukrainian (but not any other) national group, and it has been objectively proven that this intent applied specifically to a part of the Ukrainian national group as such.”
+“The pre-trial investigation established irrefutable evidence of conscious intent of Stalin (aka Dzhugashvili), V. M. Molotov (aka Skryabin), L. M. Kaganovich, P. P. Postyshev, S. V. Kossior, V. Y. Chubar, M. M. Khatayevich, to bring about the physical destruction of a part of the Ukrainian (but not any other) national group, and it has been objectively proven that this intent applied specifically to a part of the Ukrainian national group as such.”

 Графічна робота «Голод - 33». Автор – член Національної спілки художників України Микола Гнатченко (м. Харків).